adimizexpert/SIKKIM-GAME-SEO/README.md

 #  Game SEO Website

-A SEO-optimized website for Sikkim Game built with Next.js and next-seo.
+A SEO-optimized website for Sikkim Game  with Next.js and next-seo.

 ## Domain
 - **Domain**: sikkimgamelogin.com